Last updated on November 20th, 2022

 First, you’ll need to turn off the breaker so you aren’t working with active electricity.
 Then, install an electrical box that is suited for your hanging light fixture.

 Trace around your electrical box on the ceiling above where you want to hang the chandelier, and cut that portion out.
 Then, install the electrical box in the ceiling.
-Make sure all of the screws that came with your box are tightened and secured properly.
+Make sure all of the screws that come with your box are tightened and secured properly.

 Attach the Chandelier